4th May, 2021

 DSEAR - Dangerous Substances and Explosive Atmospheres Regulations

-A health and safety law that require employers to control the risks to safety from fire, explosions and substances corrosive to metals.
+A health and safety law requiring employers to control the risks to safety from fire, explosions and substances corrosive to metals.

 EAV - Exposure Action Value